AdobeDocs/analytics-learn.en/help/analysis-workspace/curate-and-share-projects/saving-sharing-and-collaborating-on-projects-in-analysis-workspace.md

 >[!INFO]
 >
-> This video is part of a course: [Getting Started with Analysis Workspace](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2020.1.workspace), available for free on Experience League!
+> This video is part of multiple courses: [Getting Started with Analysis Workspace](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2020.1.workspace) and Export and democratize Adobe Analytics data](https://experienceleague.adobe.com/?recommended=Analytics-A-1-2022.1.democratizing), available for free on Experience League!